 This will easily end in overwatering because the top portion of the soil will feel dry despite the plant not being ready for an additional watering.

-Overwatering, done often enough, can cause the plant’s roots developing root rot by encouraging fungus within the soil.
+Overwatering, done often enough, can cause the plant’s roots to develop root rot by encouraging fungus within the soil.

 Repotting A Monstera

 Repot plants only when roots have reached the bottom and side of the pot, and incrementally increase in pot size.
-Monstera are much more tolerant of being pot bound than over potted.
+Monstera is much more tolerant of being pot-bound than over-potted.

 If you do want to repot your Monstera, select a container that’s about twice the size of your plant’s shipped container and ensure it has drainage holes.

 Use organic soil mix and place your plant in its pot.
-As it grows, you may need to use a small wooden stake to provide extra support since the Monstera tends to grow pretty full and lush.
+You may need to use a small wooden stake to provide extra support as it grows, since the Monstera grows pretty full and lush.